 Biological Hazards

-- Pathogens in Human Food
+Pathogens in Human Food

-- Salmonella in spices and eggs.
+- Salmonella in spices and eggs

-- Listeria monocytogenes in ready-to-eat products.
+- Listeria monocytogenes in ready-to-eat products

-- Escherichia coli (E. coli) in raw vegetables and dairy products .
+- Escherichia coli (E. coli) in raw vegetables and dairy products

-- Cooking or pasteurizing to appropriate
+- Cooking or pasteurizing foods to appropriate internal temperatures

-- Sanitation practices to prevent cross-contamination.
+- Maintaining sanitation practices to prevent cross-contamination during processing

-- Pathogens in Animal Food
+Pathogens in Animal Food

-- Salmonella in raw pet food or livestock feed.
+- Salmonella in raw pet food or livestock feed

-- Clostridium botulinum in improperly stored feed.
+- Clostridium botulinum in improperly stored feed

 Chemical Hazards

-- Contaminants in Human Food
+Contaminants in Human Food

-- Pesticide residues in fruits and vegetables.
+- Pesticide residues in fruits and vegetables

-- Heavy metals in rice and fruit juices.
+- Heavy metals in rice and fruit juices

-- Allergens from cross-contact during processing.
+- Allergens from cross-contact during processing

-- Monitoring agricultural inputs for compliance.
+- Monitoring agricultural inputs to ensure compliance with safety thresholds

-- Allergen management protocols to prevent cross-contact.
+- Implementing allergen management protocols to prevent unintentional exposure

-- Contaminants in Animal Food
+Contaminants in Animal Food

-- Mycotoxins in grain-based feeds.
+- Mycotoxins in grain-based feeds

-- Drug residues in medicated animal feed.
+- Drug residues in medicated animal feed

 Physical Hazards

-- Examples in Human Food
+Examples in Human Food

-- Glass fragments from broken bottles or jars.
+- Glass fragments from broken containers

-- Metal fragments from machinery wear.
+- Metal shavings from mechanical equipment

-- Plastic pieces from damaged packaging.
+- Plastic particles from damaged packaging materials

-- Examples in Animal Food
+Examples in Animal Food

-- Stones or debris in grain shipments.
+- Stones or debris in grain shipments

-- Control Measures
+Control Measures

-- Regular equipment inspections and maintenance.
+- Conducting regular equipment inspections and preventive maintenance

-Core Categories for Preventive Controls
+Core Categories for FSMA Preventive Controls

 Preventive controls for human and animal food fall into distinct categories, each addressing specific types of hazards that can compromise food safety.
 These categories ensure a comprehensive approach to mitigating risks across all stages of production, processing, and distribution.